Pianomyn/neovim_config/README.md

 ## About
 A simple editor/IDE setup for Java, Python, JS/TS, Go.

-The goal of this repo is to have a consistent and reproducible editor/IDE across multiple machines/environments.
+The goal of this repo is to allow me to have a consistent and reproducible editor/IDE across multiple machines/environments.

 ## Setup
-After downloading the repo
+After cloning the repo
 - Navigate to `setup/<OS>` and run `install.sh`
 - Run `nvim`